thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 - "token_type" is a 2-octet integer, which matches the type of the TokenRequests in the batch.

 - "token_requests" are serialized TokenRequests, in network byte order.
 The number of token_requests, as a 2-octet integer, is prepended to the serialized TokenRequests.
 In addition, the 2-octet integer length of each TokenRequest is prepended to the serialized TokenRequests.

-The Client MUST ensure all token_requests have the same token_type, which is the same as the BatchedTokenRequest.token_type.
+TokenRequest MUST start with a "token_type", not included in the inner opaque token_request attribute.

 The Client then generates an HTTP POST request to send to the Issuer Request URL, with the BatchTokenRequest as the content.
 The media type for this request